BACK TO DIRECTIVES

 The Gyōji Directive

-Do not allow identity to collapse roles.
+Never allow identity to collapse separated roles.

 Implementation Protocol

-1. Define roles and boundaries explicitly.
+1. Define roles and their boundaries explicitly.

 Common Errors